rajyan/low-cost-ecs/README.md

 * SSM Session Manager

-SSM manager is pre-installed (in ECS-optimized Amazon Linux 2 AMI) in the host instance and `AmazonSSMManagedInstanceCore` is added to the host instance role to access and debug in your host instance.
+SSM manager is pre-installed in the host instance (by ECS-optimized Amazon Linux 2 AMI) and `AmazonSSMManagedInstanceCore` is added to the host instance role to access and debug in your host instance.

 ```
 aws ssm start-session --target $INSTANCE_ID